I posted this on reddit r/particlephysics.

 Q: So I guess according to that, all observed neutrinos should have a lower energy than all observed photons?

 Neutrino oscillation would be a dynamical change of the orientation angles of the three orbital planes that varies the shielding and hence the apparent energy which we equate to mass.
 Bosons are more flat and planar hence their statistics, whereas fermions are more 3D at rest and hence the Fermi-Dirac statistics.
 Performing work on a fermion and accelerating it causes the orbital planes of the core dipoles to shift their orientation.
-I have an intuition that this would tie into the work by Dr. Denton et al on neutrino eigenvalues.

 I need to understand how the structures are architected (emergently!) before attempting even the easy math, yet I am starting to “see” how the Planck equations are implemented and the energy-momentum relation as well.
 Frankly, I’m pining for the day when this idea gets to the level where professionals get interested — because they will be orders of magnitude faster than me on making progress.
-Plus, I want to know the next levels of insight into nature and watch the investment and technology ramp up.

 J Mark Morris : Boston : Massachusetts